hmwakeling/hmwakeling.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I'm a high energy particle physics student at McGill University.
-I am primarily focussed on the decay B to D(*) tau nu, which is a high profile decay due to it's current contention with the Standard Model of Particle Physics!
+I am primarily focussed on the decay B to D(*) ell nu, which is a high profile decay due to it's current contention with the Standard Model of Particle Physics!

 Research Interests
 -----